silastittes/Genomics-align3r/README.md

 ------

 + a reference genome in good old fasta format, be sure line lengths are normalized
-+ a fastq file with single end data
++ a fastq file with single end reads

 Usage
 -----